garethjmsaunders/digital-code-style-guide/html.md

 ### Comments

+Write comments as complete, grammatical sentences with an initial capital and a full-stop at the end.

+As a rule, comment anything that isn't immediately obvious from the code alone.
+These could be explaining:

+* the structure and/or role of a file;
+* the thought process behind a way of doing things;
+* the name of a digital pattern library pattern being used.

+Keep comments up-to-date when code changes.

+Comments may make their way into production environments.

 Avoid writing closing tag comments, like `<!-- /.element -->`.
 This just adds to page load time.
-Plus, most editors have indentation guides and open-close tag highlighting.
+Plus, most editors have indentation guides and open/close tag highlighting.

 ### Forms